 You’ll need to register.
 This may be done ahead of time during an earlier visit, online, or over the phone.
 Have identification and insurance information ready.

 An IV (intravenous) line will be placed in a vein in your arm or hand.
-This is used to give fluids and medications.
+This is used to give fluids and medicines.

-A doctor or nurse will discuss with you what type of pain medication (anesthesia) you will receive during surgery.
+A healthcare provider or nurse will discuss with you what type of pain medicine (anesthesia) you will have during surgery.

-In some cases, all four glands are enlarged.
-When this happens, three and a half of the glands may be removed.
-The remaining half gland often makes enough hormone to replace four normal glands.
+One or more enlarged parathyroid glands are removed.
+In some cases, all 4 glands are enlarged.
+When this happens, 1 and 1/2 of the glands may be removed.
+The remaining half gland often makes enough hormone to replace 4 normal glands.
 In rare cases, all of the glands are removed.
-Parts of one gland are then placed in another location in the body, usually in the neck or arm.
-This is called a parathyroid autotransplantation.
-The moved gland continues to work from this new location.

 When surgery is complete, the incision is closed with sutures (stitches), strips of surgical tape, or surgical glue.

-Call your doctor if you notice any of the following during your recovery:
+Call your healthcare provider if you notice any of the following during your recovery: